-The Company is committed to ensuring string corporate governance on behalf of its shareholders.
-The Company is of the view that the system of governance described below is both adequate and appropriate given the scale and complexity of its business.
+The Company is committed to ensuring strong corporate governance on behalf of its shareholders.
+The Company has assessed the system of governance described below and is of the view that it is both adequate and appropriate given the scale and complexity of its business.